Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 On-demand learning resources give reps the ability to review recorded calls and learn at their own pace.

 Giving new sellers a repository of call recordings is an incredibly effective way to get them up to speed.

 Almost everything a new seller needs to learn during their new hire onboarding process can be found in frontline sales conversations:

 - Buyer and Market Knowledge

 - How to Run a Sales Process

-When we say ‘crowdsource your training content’ – we mean record your superstar salespeople, capture what they do in specific scenarios, and use that as your onboarding and training content.
+When we say ‘crowdsource your training content’ – we mean record your superstar salespeople, capture what they do in specific scenarios, and use that as your new hire onboarding and training content.

-Then, set up onboarding and training with your new sellers and go through the recordings.
+Then, set up a training and onboarding program with your new sales reps and go through the recordings.

 The most obvious benefit is that your new hires will get to hear how your best salespeople handle critical scenarios throughout the sales process.

 A less obvious benefit is that you’ll devote less time and resources to building out training content, a labor intensive process.